Skip to main content

 • Target teams must already exist in EK, for instructions on creating teams see Teams Management

 Validate attribute names and values from a few successful SSO logins before enabling automation.
+The Super Admin user view shows the stored SAML metadata for each SSO user — use this as the source of truth when authoring rules.

 Rule Structure